- keyword(s): northwestern settlement

 Abstract This series consists of Reports of the Department of Mathematics.
 The reports are publications of continued research performed by Northwestern University professors under National Science Foundation grants.
 These grants allow professors to continue their research, with the stipulation that results are made public.
 This series, then, provides a forum for the dissemination of grant-funded research.
 The reports, the first of which appeared in October 1964, are sequentially numbered, and have been...

-Abstract The Meyer Dwass Papers fill 2 boxes and span the years 1953 to 1996.
+Abstract Meyer Dwass, a mathematical statistician interested in applied probabilities, was a professor at Northwestern University and Chair of the Department of Statistics.
+His papers fill 2 boxes and span the years 1953 to 1996.
 The bulk of the papers consist of his teaching and research notes as well as offprints of his journal publications; a small amount of personal material is included.
-The papers fall into six subseries: biographical, correspondence, university notes, teaching, research, and publications.
+The papers fall into six subseries: biographical, correspondence, university notes, teaching, research, and...

 Abstract The Thomas Franklin Holgate Papers offer a brief glimpse of the work of a competent university administrator during the first two decades of the Twentieth Century; a view of an effective and practical promoter of higher education for blacks; a productive and stimulating teacher and writer in mathematics; and an administrator (especially in financial matters) sought-after by many educational and religious organizations.
 The papers are arranged in five main categories: biographical material;...